Fully Weaponized CVE-2021-40444

 - cbFile: Interestingly, if the CAB extraction concludes without any error, the INF file will be marked for deletion by WORD, ruining the exploit.
 The only way to prevent this is to make WORD believe the extraction failed.
 If the cbFile value is defined as greater than the cabinet file itself, the extractor will reach an EOF before reading all the bytes defined in cbFile, raising an extraction error.

 - Last but not least, the csum value should be recalculated.
 Luckily, as noted by j00sean and according to MS documentation, this value can be 0

-NOTE1: Defender now detects if the CAB file contains a PE by using the
+NOTE: Defender now detects the CAB file using the

 CAB file parser